Thomas Topham: Life

 Topham was the son of a carpenter who apprenticed him to his own trade.
-In early life he was landlord of the Red Lion Inn, near old St. Luke's Hospital, and, though he failed there in business, soon gained profit and notoriety by his feats of strength.
+In early life he was landlord of the Red Lion Inn, near old St. Luke's Hospital, and although he failed there in business, soon gained profit and notoriety by his feats of strength.
 His first public exhibition consisted in pulling against a horse while lying on his back with his feet against the dwarf wall that divided Upper and Lower Moorfields.
 On 10 July 1734, a concert at Stationers' Hall, given for his benefit, was diversified by his herculean performances, and the woodcut on an extant programme (Burney Coll., Brit.
 Mus.) shows the strong man lying extended between two chairs, with a glass of wine in his right hand, and five gentlemen standing on his body.
 About this time, or later, he became landlord of the Duke's Head, a public-house in Cadd's Row (afterwards St. Alban's Place), near Islington Green.

 Topham exhibited in Ireland (April 1737), Scotland, and at Macclesfield in Cheshire, where they were so impressed by his feats that they gave him a purse of gold and made him a burgess.
 At Derby he rolled up a pewter dish of seven pounds 'as a man rolls up a sheet of paper;’ twisted a kitchen spit round the neck of a local ostler who had insulted him, and lifted Mr Chambers, the vicar of All Saints who weighed 27 stone, with one hand.
 He could lie on two chairs with four people standing on his body, which (we are told) he 'heaved at pleasure.'
 He further entertained the company with the song of 'Mad Tom,' though in a voice 'more terrible than sweet.'